 The ACT is given to all eleventh-grade students in North Carolina as a part of the NC READY Accountability Model.
 The ACT is a standardized assessment composed of multiple-choice tests in English, math, reading, and science, in addition to an optional writing test.
 The ACT is also used as a college admissions test, measuring what a student learned in high school to determine academic readiness for college.
 Scores range from 1-36 in the four main subjects.
 A composite (overall) score consisting of the average of the four subject scores is reported.
 In the NC READY Accountability Model, the benchmark for ACT is the percent of students who reach the minimum composite score of 19 required for entrance into UNC system colleges.
-Note that 2021-22 is the first year that the required composite score is 19 (previously, the required composite score was 17).
+Note that 2021-22 was the first year that the required composite score was 19 (previously, the required composite score was 17).
 This change was made to align with the UNC system requirements.

-In 2021-22, 45.1% of CMS students tested had an ACT composite score that met the UNC minimum, 3.4 percentage points higher than the state.
+In 2022-23, 44.6% of CMS students tested had an ACT composite score that met the UNC minimum, three-point five percentage points higher than the state.
+Both the state and CMS saw a decrease in the percentage of students meeting the minimum composite score from 2021-22.

-2017-18 - 2021-22 ACT Results